relsqui/oobash/README.md

 Define methods with herestring syntax.
 The `__constructor` method is special, and will be run every time you create an object as a child of the one you defined the constructor on.

-Note that you also have `$self` available to refer to an object from inside its own methods.

 This constructor assigns every widget we create a number, incrementing each time:

 ```bash